NikhilChoudhary-93/Zomato-Dataset-Analysis-with-SQL-/README.md

    - Analyzed areas with the highest number of restaurants and their average ratings.
    - Focused on underserved areas with growth potential.

-## 🙏 Acknowledgments
-I would like to express my sincere gratitude to **Shalini Kumari**, my mentor, for her continuous guidance and invaluable insights throughout this project.
-A huge thank you to **LearninGT | Grant Thornton Bharat, Grant Thornton Bharat LLP, and Maharaja Agrasen Business School (MABS)** for providing an amazing platform for learning and professional growth.

 ## 💡 Future Scope
 - Integrating more datasets for advanced analysis.
 - Using visualization tools like Power BI or Tableau for enhanced data representation.